ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ~~~
 {: #fig-layers title="MIMI protocol layering" }

+MIMI uses MLS {{!RFC9420}} for end-to-end security, using the MLS AppSync
+proposal type to efficiently synchronize room state across the clients involved
+in a room.
+The MIMI transport is based on HTTPS over mutually-authenticated
+TLS.

+# Example protocol flow

-The remainder of this section walks through a basic scenario that illustrates
+This section walks through a basic scenario that illustrates how a room works
-how a room works in the MIMI protocol.
-The scenario involves the following
+in the MIMI protocol.
+The scenario involves the following actors:
-actors:

 * Service providers `a.example`, `b.example`, and `c.example` represented by
   servers `ServerA`, `ServerB`, and `ServerC` respectively